Fair Work Commission

 Stage of Career

-Fair Work Australia (FWA) is the national workplace relations tribunal.
-It is an independent body with power to carry out a range of functions including:
+The Fair Work Commission (the Commission) is the national workplace relations tribunal.
+It was established by the Fair Work Act 2009 (Fair Work Act) and is an independent body with power to carry out a range of functions relating to:

 - providing a safety net of minimum conditions, including minimum wages, in awards